RobTillaart/PERIPUMP/README.md

 #### Won't

 - unit test possible?
-  - No servo include fails.
+  - No servo.h include fails.
   - compilation of examples works for UNO and RP2040 pico.